-Licensure Exam Pass Rate METRIC CALCULATION NUMERATOR: Passed Licensure Exam (defined here) DENOMINATOR: Attempted Licensure Exam (defined here) Percent of students in the CTE Completer/Leaver Cohort (AY 2019-20) who pass a licensure examination on their first attempt, within one year of completing the CTE program.
-What to report: NUMERATOR: Number students in the CTE Completer/Leaver Cohort (AY 2019-20) who achieved a passing grade on their first attempt of a licensure exam within one year; DENOMINATOR: Number students in the CTE Completer/Leaver Cohort (AY 2019-20) who sat for the first time to take the licensure exam within one year.
+Licensure Exam Pass Rate METRIC CALCULATION NUMERATOR: Passed Licensure Exam (defined here) DENOMINATOR: Attempted Licensure Exam (defined here) Percent of students in the CTE Completer/Leaver Cohort (AY 2020-21) who pass a licensure examination on their first attempt, within one year of completing the CTE program.
+What to report: NUMERATOR: Number students in the CTE Completer/Leaver Cohort (AY 2020-21) who achieved a passing grade on their first attempt of a licensure exam within one year; DENOMINATOR: Number students in the CTE Completer/Leaver Cohort (AY 2020-21) who sat for the first time to take the licensure exam within one year.
 Please report this measure for: Credit CTE Cohort Associate Certificate Left/No Award Non-Credit CTE Cohort For this measure, please calculate and report both the numerator and denominator.
 Combine and report the total for all licensure exams which you have data.
-Percent Students Awarded Industry-Recognized Credential (Certifications) METRIC CALCULATION NUMERATOR: Industry Recognized Credential (defined here) DENOMINATOR: Completer/Leaver Cohort Percent of students in the CTE Completer/Leaver Cohort (AY 2019-20) who were awarded one or more state or industry-recognized credentials, within one year of completing or leaving the CTE program.
-What to report: Number of students who earned one or more industry recognized credentials in the CTE Completer/Leaver Cohort (AY 2019-20) within one year.
+Percent Students Awarded Industry-Recognized Credential (Certifications) METRIC CALCULATION NUMERATOR: Industry Recognized Credential (defined here) DENOMINATOR: Completer/Leaver Cohort Percent of students in the CTE Completer/Leaver Cohort (AY 2020-21) who were awarded one or more state or industry-recognized credentials, within one year of completing or leaving the CTE program.
+What to report: Number of students who earned one or more industry recognized credentials in the CTE Completer/Leaver Cohort (AY 2020-21) within one year.
 Please report this measure for: Credit CTE Cohort Associate Certificate Left/No Award Non-Credit CTE Cohort Median Wage Growth Change in median wage of CTE completers and leavers from before their CTE experience and after their CTE experience.
-What to report: Median Pre-CTE Earnings are median 2nd quarter 2015 wages of the CTE Completer/Leaver Cohort (AY 2019-20) with Q2 2017 quarterly wages above \$3,625 and who were not enrolled in education in Q4 2021 Median Post-Departure Wages (UI wage data more than 6 quarters after last possible completion for the cohort (Q1 2022)) of the CTE Completer/Leaver Cohort (AY 2019-20) with Q2 2017 quarterly wages above \$3,625 and who were not enrolled in education in Q4 2021 Please report this measure for: Credit CTE Cohort Associate Certificate Left/No Award Non-Credit CTE Cohort For this measure, please calculate and report both the pre-CTE and post-CTE wages.
+What to report: Median Pre-CTE Earnings are median 2nd quarter 2016 wages of the CTE Completer/Leaver Cohort (AY 2020-21) with Q2 2018 quarterly wages above \$3,625 and who were not enrolled in education in Q4 2022 Median Post-Departure Wages (UI wage data more than 6 quarters after last possible completer/Leaver Cohort (Q1 2023)) of the CTE Completer/Leaver Cohort (AY 2020-21) with Q2 2018 quarterly wages above \$3,625 and who were not enrolled in education for the cohort (AY 2020-21) with Q2 2018 quarterly wages above \$3,625 and who were not enrolled in education in Q4 2022 Please report this measure for: Credit CTE Cohort Associate Certificate Left/No Award Non-Credit CTE Cohort For this measure, please calculate and report both the pre-CTE and post-CTE wages.
 This measure is intended to be wage growth for workers who are upgrading skills.
-To control for individuals who were not upgrading skills, please remove: Students who's 2017 Q2 were below the quarterly minimum wage of \$3,625 (federal minimum wage was \$7.25 in 2016; multiply it by the number of hours in a full-time work week (40 hours) then by the number of weeks in a (Median Post-Departure Wage) - (Median Pre-CTE Earnings) number of weeks in a quarter (12.5 weeks)); Students who transfer/enroll in further education.
+To control for individuals who were not upgrading skills, please remove: Students who's 2018 Q2 were below the quarterly minimum wage of \$3,625 (federal minimum wage was \$7.25 in 2017; multiply it by the number of hours in a full-time work week (40 hours) then by the number METRIC CALCULATION (Median Post-Departure Wage) - (Median Pre-CTE Earnings) of weeks in a quarter (12.5 weeks)); Students who transfer/enroll in further education.